coreos/fleet/Documentation/architecture.md

 #### Jobs and Units

-A Unit represents a single systemd service or socket.
+A Unit represents a single systemd unit file.
 Once a Unit is pushed to the cluster, it is immutable.
 A Unit must be destroyed and re-submitted for any modifications to be made.

 The Unit may define a set of requirements that must be fulfilled by a given host in order for that host to run the Unit.
 These requirements can include resources, host metadata, locality relative to other Units, etc.